-There are two primary types implementation tools: Regulatory and Nonregulatory.
+There two primary are types of implementation tools: Regulatory and Nonregulatory.
 Regulatory approaches involve implementing various rules and regulations, mainly related to land use regulations.
-In particular, the zoning ordinance subdivision regulations comprise principal regulatory devices used to protect existing development and guide future growth and development.
+In particular, the zoning ordinance and subdivision regulations comprise the principal regulatory devices used to protect existing development and guide future growth and development.
 Non-regulatory approaches generally involve decisions related to policy and about how the County will spend its financial resources.